NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Redskins: B

 The Redskins might want to just give Kirk Cousins a blank check for Christmas after the way he carved up the Broncos' defense.
-Although the Broncos have been bad as a team this year, they still went into Sunday's game with the top-ranked defense in the NFL, and Cousins shredded them anyway.
+Although the Broncos have been bad as a team this season, they still went into Sunday's game with the top-ranked defense in the NFL, and Cousins shredded them anyway.
 The Redskins quarterback threw for 299 yards and three touchdowns.
-The 299 passing yards were the most that any quarterback in the NFL has had against the Broncos' defense this season.
+The 299 passing yards were the most that any quarterback in the NFL has had against the Broncos this season.

 New Orleans 23-13 over Atlanta